By: Susan Dugdale | Last modified: 12-25-2022

 Dad.
 Papa.
 Father.
 Pop.
 The old man.
 Whatever you call him he's the man who parented you through your childhood and, beyond.

-The collection of eulogies for Dads celebrates men who became fathers late in life, men who struggled with addiction and won, men who taught their sons "guy kind-of" things, men who adored their grandchildren, men who worked so hard day after day to provide for their families ...
+The collection of eulogies for Dads celebrates men who became fathers late in life, men who struggled with addiction and won, men who taught their sons "guy kind-of" things, men who adored their grandchildren, men who worked hard day after day to provide for their families ...

 They're a rich, beautiful acknowledgment of the role fathers play in their children's lives.